‘The Young And The Restless’ Comings And Goings: Adam Newman Returns

 — Young & The Restless (@YRInsider) May 10, 2019

-After this year’s Daytime Emmy Awards, actress Elizabeth Hendrickson sent rumors flying when she posted a picture of herself with Rikaart and hinted at a possible return by saying there’s more love to come in the photo and calling Y&R her forever family.
-Currently, Hendrickson portrays Margaux Dawson, the District Attorney on General Hospital.
+After this year’s Daytime Emmy Awards, actress Elizabeth Hendrickson sent rumors flying when she posted a picture of herself with Rikaart and hinted at a possible return by saying there’s more love to come and calling Y&R her forever family.
+Currently, Hendrickson portrays Margaux Dawson, the district attorney on General Hospital.

-Finally, Gina Tognoni finished her filming as Phyllis Summers last week, so her episodes will likely air for the next five to six weeks.
+Finally, Gina Tognoni finished filming as Phyllis Summers last week, so her episodes will likely air for the next five to six weeks.
 When her contract at General Hospital ends later this month, actress Michelle Stafford, who is Nina in Port Charles, will begin filming as Phyllis and resume the role she left roughly five years ago.